boennecd/dynamichazard/cran-comments.md

       ...

 What seems to be common is that we both construct a subview inside a parallel region which uses the constructor in `subview_meat.hpp:37`.
-I do it in `GMA_solver.cpp` at
+I did it in `GMA_solver.cpp` at

   sym_mat_rank_one_update(h_2d_neg, X_t.col(i), my_X_cross);